 I had always considered myself a virtuoso man of aesthetic art-ever since my birth in 1499, within the vetustuary city of Venice.
 Venice at that time was a glorious republic at war with the Great Ottoman Empire, for control of the vast seas of the circumference.
 I had as a young Venetian man envisaged in the arts, my absolute devotion to the superb expression of human creativity and imagination that was in the existential thoughts of an artist.
 I had strongly admired the exemplary Italian painters, such as Paolo Veronese, Leonardo da Vinci and Marco Marchetti, and I had painted a series of magnificent frescoes and altarpieces that I had attempted through my contact with Veronese to offer, as a token gift for an appreciation I had of a noble family of Venice.

-I can recall so vividly how that consequential encounter with the master unfolded upon that spine-chilling night that enclosed me.
-The alderliefest art of the Renaissance had influenced Philosophy, Literature, Architecture, Theology, Science, and I had found these fundamental principles in the serendipitous presence of its sublimity.
-This sublimity would soon be replaced, with the incredible dimension of immortality that would discontinue my mortality afterwards.
+I can recall so vividly how that consequential encounter with the master unfolded, upon that spine-chilling night that had enclosed me.
+The remarkable art of the Renaissance had influenced Philosophy, Literature, Architecture, Theology, Science, and I had found these fundamental principles in the serendipitous presence of its sublimity.
+This sublimity would soon be replaced, with the incredible dimension of immortality that would discontinue, my mortality afterwards.

 Throughout all these years he spoke, about the festive nights of yore with such intensity, and his aloof battles in Caledonia and Germania, where the Dionysian winds still blow his exemplary name.
 He was fond of the multifarious Roman atriums, castellums and latifundiums he had seen.
 Thus, I had served him with the utmost regard and incidence, till the master was killed by the nefarious Gastón, Duke of New Orleáns.